sveltejs/kit/documentation/docs/05-load.md

 ### Basics

 A very common task is to load data prior to showing a page.
 For this task, use the `load` function.
-The following shows an example of fetching a list of all blog posts from a data base inside a `+page.server.js` file which is then available through the `data` prop inside `+page.svelte`:
+The following shows an example of fetching a list of all blog posts from a database inside a `+page.server.js` file which is then available through the `data` prop inside `+page.svelte`:

 ```js
 /// file: src/routes/blog/+page.server.js